How to enter your initial VAT settings in FreeAgent

 If your business is using the VAT Flat Rate Scheme, select 'Yes' next to 'Are you on the Flat Rate Scheme?'.
 If your business is not accounting for VAT using the Flat Rate Scheme, select 'No' instead.
 You will know if your business is using the Flat Rate Scheme because you have to apply to HMRC to join this scheme and be accepted before you can use it.
 This is different from registering for VAT or registering to use the VAT online filing service.
 Please note that you can edit this information on individual VAT returns if your VAT scheme changes or you stop using the Flat Rate Scheme

 If your business is accounting for VAT using the Flat Rate Scheme, select the relevant sector from the drop-down menu.
-If you qualify as a limited cost trader, be sure to choose this option from the menu - instead of the sector you work in- from 1st April 2017.
+If your business buys only a few goods and you qualify as a limited cost trader, be sure to choose this option from the menu - instead of the sector you work in - from 1st April 2017.

 When you're happy with all the information you've entered, select 'Save'.